Fish 2.0 Leadership

 Remy Garderet, COO

-Remy Garderet, co-founder and Chief Operating Officer of Fish 2.0 and Manta Consulting, has a 20-year career working with businesses, governments, and investors to help move clean technology and sustainable fisheries into the mainstream.
+Remy Garderet, co-founder and Chief Operating Officer of Fish 2.0 and Manta Consulting, has a 20-year career working with businesses, investors, and foundations to develop sustainability-focused strategies and programs.
 Drawing on a background in economics, policy, and knowledge management, he has developed collaborative and cross-functional projects that enable entrepreneurs and investors to grow businesses with positive social and environmental impacts.
 Since the launch of Fish 2.0, Remy has had a hand in every aspect of building the platform into a collaborative network that drives growth in the sustainable seafood sector.

 Prior to Fish 2.0, Remy worked with the automotive industry and the government of California to develop clean fuels infrastructure, and with New Zealand policymakers on utility-scale renewables strategy.
 He holds an M.A. in economics and energy policy from Johns Hopkins School of Advanced International Studies and a B.A. from Stanford University.